mmaceira/llumdocs/docs/LLM_DEVELOPMENT_GUIDE.md

 ## 6. Prompting Contracts

 - Keyword extraction endpoints expect the model to return a JSON array of strings.
 The service includes fallback parsing for bullet or numbered lists, but treat that as a last resort—tune prompts or switch models if you cannot obtain valid JSON.

+## 7. Email Intelligence & Hugging Face Models

+- Email intelligence uses Hugging Face pipelines that are cached at module level and reused across requests.
+- Pipelines are considered thread-safe for typical workloads, but for high-throughput deployments, consider running email intelligence in a dedicated worker process.
+- Hugging Face models are downloaded to the cache directory specified by `HF_HOME` (default: `~/.cache/huggingface`).
+In Docker/K8s, set `HF_HOME` to a mounted volume for persistence.
+- The email intelligence feature can be disabled via `LLUMDOCS_ENABLE_EMAIL_INTELLIGENCE=0` environment variable.